znezniV/sis-clock-wled/README.md

 14. `pm2 save`
 15. Reboot Raspberry and test if webapp is running on `https://raspberrypi.local/api`
 16. Alternatively, there is a .service file that somebody could make work
+17. Set the time on the Raspberry Pi with the countdown correctly by either connecting to the internet and chosing a time server or by setting it manually with `sudo date -s '2021-01-04 13:04:00'`

 ## Hardware usage